tconbeer/harlequin-web/src/docs/databricks/index.md

 ## Other CLI options:

-For more details on command line options, run:
+For more details on other command line options, run:

 ```bash
 harlequin --help